 As a general rule, it’s inadvisable to set goals beyond a year because market conditions may change, or even your own priorities.
 It makes them seem an impossibly long way off.
-By keeping goals close, they will appear as more than just a distant dream.
+By keeping goals close, they’ll appear as more than just a distant dream.

 Objectives are the stepping stones which guide you to achieving your goals.
-They must be verifiable in some way, whether that’s statistically or by some other achievable concept such as, for a freelance writer, taking on a first web copy job in a particular industry.
+They must be verifiable in some way, whether that’s statistically or by some other achievable concept, such as a freelancer writer taking on a first web copy job in a particular industry.
 It’s crucial that your objectives lead you logically towards your goal and are quantifiable.

-The great thing is, after each objective is achieved, you get rewarded with a warm feeling of satisfaction and a hearty slap on the back.
-Applied by yourself of course, metaphorically.
+The great thing is, after each objective is achieved, you get rewarded with a warm feeling of satisfaction and an albeit metaphorical hearty slap on the back.

 Success, of course, means different things to different people.
-For some it’s increased profits, for others it may be to attain a better work/life balance.
-Yet, both require planning.
-Both require us to be more efficient and effective at what we do – and it’s our objectives that will lead us to achieving such goals (though the goals will have to be a bit more specific).
+For some it’s increased profits; for others it may be to attain a better work/life balance.
+Both require planning, however – both require us to be more efficient and effective at what we do, and it’s our objectives that will lead us to achieving such goals (though the goals will have to be a bit more specific).

 Updating your goals and objectives